-We expect a firm's assessment of adequate financial resources to be proportionate to the nature, scale and complexity of its activities.
+We expect a firm's assessment to be proportionate to the nature, scale and complexity of it's activities.
+For a firm with a very simple business model, we would not expect the assessment to be disproportionately lengthy and over-detailed.